wusui/container_quick/README.md

 ## Security

-The subscription password is 'unknown' by default.
+The subscription password is not set by default.
 To set this password, export subscription_password=<password>.
 For example, to set the password to 'aardvark', run the following command:

 export subscription_password=aardvark

+An error message is displayed if subscription_password is not set.

 ## Tunable values (bash variables):